IgualadaSat/Cansat2024_groundstation/README.md

 # Cansat 2024 Groundstation

-A graphic aplication which shows data from the satelite.
+A web graphic, based on windows, aplication which shows data from the satellite.

 ## How to use